emmawalshdev/living-landscapes/README.md

 * **Testimonials**
     * Testimonials are included on the 'Home' page.
-    * Content includes the client's image, quotation and client details
+    * Content includes the client's image, the quotation and client's details.
     * A Bootstrap 4 card is used to hold the testimonial content.